In this brief guide we look at Caveats, Warnings and Appearances in inheritance disputes

-A caveat is a procedure that is used to prevent probate from being issued in an estate without giving notice to the caveator – the person entering the caveat.
+A caveat is a procedure that is used to prevent a grant of probate from being issued in an estate.
+A caveat can be issued without giving notice to the executors or beneficiaries.
+We have prepared a comprehensive guide on How to Enter a Caveat.

-Caveats should not be misused.
-They are generally used in contested probate claims where there is a dispute concerning the validity of the Will.
+Caveats are generally used in contested probate claims where there is a dispute concerning the validity of the Will.
 As the purpose of the caveat is to prevent a grant being issued, a caveat should not be used where someone is bringing a claim under the Inheritance (Provision for Family and Dependants) Act 1975.
-This is a common mistake even among solicitors.
+This is a common mistake, even among solicitors.
 The correct procedure in an Inheritance Act claim is for the claimant to enter a standing search so that they are informed when a grant is issued and the six month period commences.

-When entering a caveat it is important to state the deceased’s details correctly including the deceased’s precise name and date of death as recorded in the register of deaths.
+When entering a caveat it is important to state the deceased’s details correctly, including the deceased’s precise name and date of death as recorded in the register of deaths.
+If this is not done correctly the caveat could be ineffective.

 Once entered, a caveat will stay in force for six months.
 A caveat can be extended for another six month period by paying a further fee.
 It is worth making a diary entry to renew the caveat as the Probate Registry will not issue you with a reminder.